mit-satori/getting-started/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Anyone with active MIT credentials (i.e. all students, employees and sponsored guest account https://ist.mit.edu/guest-accounts ) can connect to the Satori portal and create a project.
-A basic project is provided somewhat limited access.
-Once a project has been created the project lead may request extra access as needed.
+Anyone with active MIT credentials (i.e. all students, employees and sponsored guest account https://ist.mit.edu/guest-accounts ) can connect to the Satori portal and create a starter account.
+A starter account is provided somewhat limited access by default.
+Once a starter account has been created research group leads may request an account be added to one or more projects that can provide larger scale access.

 Contents